 Modular homes have come a long way over the last couple of decades.
 There are now considered to be a very viable housing choice.
 Do you own due diligence when pursuing buying a modular home.

 Hopefully, you have found this guide to modular homes to be useful.

 Other Helpful Home Building Articles

-Use these additional helpful resources when buying a new construction home whether it is a modular or stick built home.
+Use these additional helpful resources when buying a new construction home, whether it is a modular or stick-built home.

-About the Author: The above Real Estate information on pros and cons of modular homes was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the Author: The above Real Estate information on the pros and cons of modular homes was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at [email protected] or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 28+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.